19hours/sg-statutes/Acts/Income Tax Act.md

 [24/2000]

-### Exemption of tax on gains or profits from entrepreneurial employee equity-based remuneration scheme
+### Exemption of tax on gains or profits from equity remuneration incentive scheme (SMEs)

 13J\.—(1) Where a qualifying employee derives any gains or profits in any year of assessment, after the expiry of the minimum holding period, from any stock option granted on or after 1st June 2000, or any right or benefit under any share acquisition scheme (other than a stock option scheme) granted on or after 1st January 2002, to acquire shares in any qualifying company or in its holding company, there shall, subject to this section, be exempt from tax 50% of an amount of such gains or profits as determined under subsection (2).